trinaisartsy/github.io/_services/randomdoodle.md

 group: bottom
 ---

 Can't make a huge investment but still want to show your support?
 Purchase a random doodle personally drawn by me.
-It will include your name as a thnak you!
+It will include your name as a thank you!
 What kind of weird drawing will you get?
 It will be a surprise!

 Digital doodle - $10 ( 500 x 500 px)